Baikal BK-B vs Baikal BK-N70

 Frequently Asked Questions

-Is the Baikal BK-B or Baikal BK-N70 more profitable?
+Which makes more money, the Baikal BK-B or the Baikal BK-N70?

 At the current BTC price and a $0.10/kWh electricity rate, the Baikal BK-N70 is more profitable at $-0.58/day compared to $-0.98/day for the Baikal BK-B. Profitability depends heavily on your electricity rate — use the selector above to calculate with your actual costs.